shana9pm/CSDS-Material-and-Solution/README.md

 ### Handing in your work

 1. Create a PDF file containing:
-  * your name
+  * your name and your uni
   * the results of the three analyses from Step 1 as run on the three systems in Steps 2, 3, and 4,
   * the brief responses to the reflection questions
-2. Create a folder that has all the code that **you've** written.
+  * all the code for all the steps that **you've** written.
 Please don't upload the same files that we've provided for this assignment.
-3. Create a zip containing the PDF and the code folder
+  * other questions you may have
-4. Submit on Courseworks.
+2. Submit on Courseworks.

 ### Feedback (optional, but valuable)